skierwing/soen691_project_ed_yr/README.md

    Due to the time constraints we were not able to find exact studies, but we found two research project papers on analysis of predicting NBA game results.

    1. [Predicting the NBA Playoffs with Machine Learning](https://rstudio-pubs-static.s3.amazonaws.com/190581_5edd87c937f2489c86c1b9b567a62b6e.html) a study made by Matthew Tribby in 2016  to predict who will win in a match between 2 teams.
-Even though he is using the same [basketball-reference.com](https://www.basketball-reference.com/) reference to gather the data and his dataset our datasets do not have the same classifiers.
+Even though he is using the same [basketball-reference.com](https://www.basketball-reference.com/) reference to gather the data but his dataset and our datasets do not have the same classifiers.

    2. [Prediction of NBA games based on Machine Learning Methods](https://homepages.cae.wisc.edu/~ece539/fall13/project/AmorimTorres_rpt.pdf) is another study by Renato Amorim Torres in 2013 where he is again using the same [basketball-reference.com](https://www.basketball-reference.com/) reference to build his data and is trying to predict the outcome of a match but we differ in our choice of classifiers.